 One of the most common reasons for an IVA to fail is that it is based on unrealistic monthly payments.

-If you are struggling with your IVA payments you should speak to your IVA company straight away.
-They may be able to reduce the amounts for you.
+If you are struggling, your IVA company might be able to reduce the amount you pay.
 However you may be asked to extend the length of the Arrangement to compensate your creditors.

 Need help with your IVA living expenses budget?
 Get free, confidential advice.
 Give us a call (0800 011 4712) or complete the form below.